Wittline/uber-expenses-tracking/README.md

   - items_eats_receipts.csv: Contains information of all the products involved in the purchase of an order from UBER eats
   - rides_receipts.csv: Contains information on all receipts found for UBER Eats
 - Once the two previous processes are finished, the tasks related to create the necessary objects in redshift are executed, dimension tables, fact tables and staging tables.
 - Once the tables were created in Redshift, Now the staging tables will be filled.
-The COPY command is useful for move the .csv files from the S3 bucket to Redshift,  <a href="https://help.gooddata.com/doc/enterprise/en/data-integration/data-preparation-and-distribution/data-preparation-and-distribution-pipeline/data-pipeline-reference/data-warehouse-reference/how-to-set-up-a-connection-to-data-warehouse/connecting-to-data-warehouse-from-cloudconnect/loading-data-through-cloudconnect-to-data-warehouse/merging-data-using-staging-tables">There are several benefits of staging data</a>
+The COPY command is useful for move the .csv files from the S3 bucket to Redshift, There are several benefits of staging data: <a href="https://help.gooddata.com/doc/enterprise/en/data-integration/data-preparation-and-distribution/data-preparation-and-distribution-pipeline/data-pipeline-reference/data-warehouse-reference/how-to-set-up-a-connection-to-data-warehouse/connecting-to-data-warehouse-from-cloudconnect/loading-data-through-cloudconnect-to-data-warehouse/merging-data-using-staging-tables">Merging Data Using Staging Tables</a>